(1) Basic Corporate Management Policy

 In this environment, 2019, the Company aims to post net salesof 280 billion yen for this fiscal year, strengthening of the actions for the business under focus in the medium-term business strategy, especially the business related to work style innovation, and the business directed at telecom carriers with the expectation of the recovery of capital spending as well as the steady conduct of the large-scale projects whose orders were received in the previous fiscal year.

 On the profit front, the Company will make active investments for growth, including response to digital transformation and other new technologies and the development of human resources, with an eye toward future growth in the medium to long term.
-Given the effects of the improvement of Social Infrastructures and an increase in earnings, among other factors, the Company targets operating income of 11.5 billion yen in this fiscal year.
+Given the effects of the improvement of profitability and an increase in earnings, among other factors, the Company targets operating income of 12.0 billion yen in this fiscal year.

 (3) Medium- to Long-Term Management Strategies and Issues the Company Faces